Aggravated Stalking in Michigan

 (1) As used in this section:

-of 2 or more separate noncontinuous acts evidencing a continuity of purpose.
+of a series of 2 or more separate noncontinuous acts evidencing a continuity

-to inflict physical injury upon another individual that is made in any
+or a threat to inflict physical injury upon another individual that is

-manner or in any context that causes the individual hearing or receiving
+made in any manner or in any context that causes the individual hearing

-the threat to reasonably fear for his or her safety or the safety of another
+or receiving the threat to reasonably fear for his or her safety or the

-that may, but does not necessarily, require medical or other professional
+or distress that may, but does not necessarily, require medical or other

-but is not limited to, repeated or continuing unconsented contact that
+includes, but is not limited to, repeated or continuing unconsented contact

-would cause a reasonable individual to suffer emotional distress and that
+that would cause a reasonable individual to suffer emotional distress

-actually causes the victim to suffer emotional distress.
-Harassment does
+and that actually causes the victim to suffer emotional distress.
+Harassment

 a legitimate purpose.

-continuing harassment of another individual that would cause a reasonable
+repeated or continuing harassment of another individual that would cause

-person to feel terrorized, frightened, intimidated, threatened, harassed,
+a reasonable person to feel terrorized, frightened, intimidated, threatened,

-or molested and that actually causes the victim to feel terrorized, frightened,
+harassed, or molested and that actually causes the victim to feel terrorized,

-is initiated or continued without that individual's consent or in disregard
+that is initiated or continued without that individual's consent or in

-of that individual's expressed desire that the contact be avoided or discontinued.
+disregard of that individual's expressed desire that the contact be avoided

 (i) Following or appearing within the sight of that individual.